bretkoppel/bretkoppel.github.com/_posts/2013-08-21-project-euler-problem-1.md

 echo {:user {:plugins [[criterium "0.4.1"]]}} > ~/.lein/profiles.clj
 {% endhighlight %}

-Then to benchmark the first solution:
+Then to benchmark the solutions:

 {% highlight clojure %}
 (use 'criterium.core)